New study reveals what you see before you die

 Near-death experience: more research needs to be done

 However, the researchers are unable to find out why the other two patients did not display the same bursts of brain activity as the others.
-It is also for this reason thatthey “want to be cautious about these manifestations of consciousness during a near-death experience.”
+It is also for this reason thatthey “want to be cautious regarding these manifestations of consciousness during a near-death experience.”

 On the other hand, the study was only conducted on a very small sample, so “one cannot draw general conclusions”, warn the authors.
 “And, as the patients are deceased, whether or not they had visions will never be known.”